-- 1. a backpack for personal items and a snack.
-For all-day programs bring a lunch and a water bottle to leave at MMNH. - 2. sturdy, closed-toed shoes or insulated winter boots for trail-blazing. (ie. Crocs-style, Keen, Bog boots, etc.). - 3. an extra change of clothes stored in a labeled Ziploc bag to keep in their bag. - 4. weather-appropriate gear for outdoor play.
-Layered clothing.(see below) - 5. hair must be kept out of their face so as not to be a distraction or hinder vision or balance. - 6.
-Please leave personal toys, candy, gum, coins, and other small items at home.
+- 1. a backpack for personal items and a lunch. - sturdy, closed-toed shoes or insulated winter boots for trail-blazing. (ie. Crocs-style, Keen, Bog boots, etc.). - 3. an extra change of clothes stored in a labeled Ziploc bag to keep in their bag. - weather-appropriate gear for outdoor play.
+Layered clothing.(see below) - hair must be kept out of their face so as not to be a distraction or hinder vision or balance. - Please leave personal toys, candy, gum, coins, and other small items at home.
 One item for Show & Tell is allowed and will be kept in their backpack until presentation time.